pfillima/fa18-516-06/project-paper/report.md

 For this project, we create a REST API service using a swagger yaml file to define our service, server side components to implement the service, creation of a cloud-based MongoDB database using MongoDB Atlas, creation of an Azure SQL Database, and a client side component to call the service through a web URL call.

 The data used in this project is current weather data from the public API OpenWeatherMap.
 Using weather data is simple for the users to understand and provide a real-time data source.
 The yaml file is structured to retrieve data from the OpenWeatherMap API and the server components use this data to insert into either a MongoDB or an Azure SQL persisted data store.
 The client user can specify connection strings to their own MongoDB and Azure SQL databases and specify through a URL which data store to which they can persist the data.
 The user can setup this service to run consistently to insert real-time weather data into their database.
+Once the user uses this API service to perist data, the user can use this data in analysis.

 ## Design

+The outcome for this project is to build a REST API and have a client user call this API through a URL and have real-time data inserted into either a cloud-based MongoDB database or a cloud-based Azure SQL database.
+The user will also see the results in a JSON format of the data being inserted into either of the persisted data stores.

 As seen in Figure 1, this project can be separated into the client resources and the API server resources.
 The API server is central to this project.
 Within the API server components, we have three source files, a Swagger 2.0 yaml file used to outline the sample weather data pull, a server source file in Python to outline the GET/POST routines, and a secondary Python source file to implement the GET/POST routines.